Supervisor's Name: Laurie Hendren

 Project end date: Friday, April 13, 2018

-This project will be co-supervised by Dr. Tarek Hijal (Radiation Oncology).
+This project will be advised by Prof. Laurie Hendren, co-advised by Dr. Tarek Hijal (Radiation Oncology), with help from the Opal back-end developers.

 Prerequisite: 1 term completed at McGill + CGPA of 3.0 or higher; or permission of instructor.